domenic/promises-unwrapping/README.md

 - [[Resolve]]: a function that is presumed to resolve the given promise object
 - [[Reject]]: a function that is presumed to reject the given promise object

+### The PromiseReaction Specification Type

+The PromiseReaction type is used to store information about how a promise should react when it becomes resolved or rejected with a given value.
+PromiseReaction objects are created by the `then` method of the Promise prototype, and are used by the ExecutePromiseReaction microtask.

+PromiseReactions are Records composed of two named fields:

+- [[Deferred]]: a Deferred record representing a derived promise and the ability to resolve or reject it.
+- [[Handler]]: a function that should be applied to the incoming value, and whose return value will govern what happens to the derived promise.

 ## The Thenable Coercions Weak Map

 To successfully and consistently assimilate thenable objects into real promises, an implementation must maintain a per-realm weak map of thenables to promises.
 Notably, both the keys and the values must be weakly stored.